Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 Your Commitment: Access to utility and operations data.
 Annual board/council meeting results discussion.

 If you elected to have savings guarantees in your contract, the ESCO would provide ongoing reports on your building performance.
 Expect an annual fee for this monitoring service, which should have been negotiated and set before project approval.
 The first year should be closely monitored every quarter.
-After Year 1, we suggest you provide annual updates to your leadership and council/board to showcase the good results of your successful ESPC!
+After Year 1, we suggest you provide annual updates to your leadership and council/board to showcase the success of your ESPC!

 Energy Savings Performance Contracts are an excellent construction procurement option for modernizing your facilities and dealing with deferred maintenance issues.
 The benefits of having a single source of responsibility from a great ESCO will yield years of energy and sustainability benefits while also providing flexibility in your budget.

-If you would like to learn more about implementing ESPCs, please reach out to me to discuss further.
-A detailed document is also included here from the Texas Comptroller’s office.
+If you would like to learn more about implementing ESPCs, please reach out to discuss further.

 Joe Muldoon Headshot